 Harry grimaced and vanished the remnants of his ritual, staggering away across the chamber.
-Each step back up to Myrtle’s bathroom felt like a mountain.
-A deep, hollow ache burnt in his legs each time he forced himself one further.
+Each step back up to Myrtle’s bathroom felt like a mountain and a deep, hollow ache burnt in his legs every time he forced himself a stride further.

-The bathroom mirror held a pale, shivering, sweating, figure with a blood-soaked left sleeve and no glasses.
-A faint, eldritch gleam hovered in Harry’s eyes.
+The bathroom mirror held a pale, shivering, sweating figure with a blood-soaked left sleeve and a faint, eldritch gleam hovering in Harry’s eyes.

 Perfect.
-He rinsed his face in one of the few sinks that worked, then dried it on his other sleeve.
-Madam Pomfrey can fix my arm and give me a few things to keep going long enough to enchant the list.
+He rinsed his face in one of the few sinks that worked and dried it on his clean sleeve.
+Madam Pomfrey can fix my arm and give me a few things to keep me going long enough to enchant the list.
 After that, I can sleep.

 Harry stumbled from the bathroom and through empty corridors, limbs shaking and burning.
 He staggered into the hospital wing, his injured arm tucked behind his back.

 ‘What have you done to yourself now, Mr Potter?’
-Madam Pomfrey strode across, wand out.
+Madam Pomfrey strode across, pulling her wand out.

 ‘I think I’ve lost quite a bit of blood,’ he murmured, presenting his injured wrist.

 She released a low hiss and ran her wand over him.
 ‘How did this happen?
-You’re covered in magical residue.
+You’re covered in magic.
 I can barely tell what’s going on there’s so much!’

 Madam Pomfrey cut his tourniquet away and tossed it onto the end of the bed.
-The cut welled up, crimson swelled in from the edges, then trickled from the bottom of the cut down his arm to drip in large, red blots on the white-tiled floor.
+The cut welled up, crimson swelling in from the edges and trickling from the bottom of the cut down his arm to drip onto the white-tiled floor.
 She traced the line of the cut with her wand and it crept closed, the flesh knitting back together in the wake of her wand’s glowing tip.

 ‘Thanks,’ Harry muttered.